idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

          ("access.token.secret"="*************"),
          ("keywords"="news"));

-For the detail information about the parameters, please visit https://dev.twitter.com/streaming/overview/request-parameters
+For more details about these APIs, please visit https://dev.twitter.com/streaming/overview/request-parameters

 ####Lifecycle of a Feed####